Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to get a business credit card with no credit

-If you’re worried you can’t get a business card with zero credit, first be clear on which type of credit you lack.
+If you’re worried you can’t get a business card with no or bad credit, first be clear on which type of credit you lack — personal or business credit.

-Without a business credit score, you can likely still get an unsecured business credit card.
-A provider will look at your personal credit score when deciding whether to approve you.
+You can likely still get an unsecured business credit card without a business credit score.
+A provider will look at your personal credit score when deciding whether or not to approve you.

-If you don’t have a personal credit score, it’s more difficult to get an unsecured business card.
+It’s more difficult to get an unsecured business card without a personal credit score or with bad credit.
 A provider might not check your personal credit if you have strong business credit.
-But if you have neither personal nor business credit, consider these options:

 Can I get a business credit card without a Social Security number?

 - It’s difficult to get a business card without a Social Security number, but it’s not impossible.
 Here’s how to do it:

 - Get an ITIN — an Individual Taxpayer Identification Number.